-HIS2010 Western Civilization I

-Western Civilization from the Ancient Age through the Medieval Age with a focus on the development of societies, ideas, politics, and people.

-HIS2020 Western Civilization II

-Western Civilization through the Modern and Postmodern Age, focusing on the development of societies, ideas, politics, and people.

-HIS2050 U.S. History: 1492 to 1877

-Significant events, ideas, issues, institutions, and personalities, with political, social, and economic developments in U.S. History from 1492 to 1877.

-HIS2060 U.S. History: 1877 to Present

-Significant events, ideas, issues, institutions, and personalities, with political, social, and economic developments in U.S. History from 1877 to the present.

-HIS2100 Introduction to Historiography

-The study of historical writing with introduction to the scholarly methods required of historians and schools of thought that define the discipline.

-HIS3000 History of Free Market Thought

-A reading-intensive course focused on the history of proponents of free market capitalism and the application of their theories in the world since the publication of Adam Smith's Wealth of Nations.

-HIS3100 Gilded Age America, 1876-1915

-The social, political, and economic history of the United States from the Centennial celebration of the U.S. until just after the start of World War I.

-HIS3120 Ohio History

-General history of the state of Ohio.
+• HIS2010 Western Civilization I Western Civilization from the Ancient Age through the Medieval Age with a focus on the development of societies, ideas, politics, and people.
+3 HIS2020 Western Civilization II Western Civilization through the Modern and Postmodern Age, focusing on the development of societies, ideas, politics, and people.
+3 HIS2050 U.S. History: 1492 to 1877 Significant events, ideas, issues, institutions, and personalities, with political, social, and economic developments in U.S. History from 1492 to 1877.
+3 HIS2060 U.S. History: 1877 to Present Significant events, ideas, issues, institutions, and personalities, with political, social, and economic developments in U.S. History from 1877 to the present.
+3 HIS2100 Introduction to Historiography The study of historical writing with introduction to the scholarly methods required of historians and schools of thought that define the discipline.
+3 HIS3000 History of Free Market Thought A reading-intensive course focused on the history of proponents of free market capitalism and the application of their theories in the world since the publication of Adam Smith's Wealth of Nations.
+3 HIS3100 Gilded Age America, 1876-1915 The social, political, and economic history of the United States from the Centennial celebration of the U.S. until just after the start of World War I. 3 HIS3120 Ohio History General history of the state of Ohio.
 May include field trips.

-Please note: this course is typically offered only in May

-HIS3200 The American Century, 1916-2001

-The social, political, and economic history of the United States and the rise of American power from just before America's entry into World War I until the terrorist attacks on the World Trade Center and other targets in September 2001.
+Please note: this course is typically offered only in May Course Fee: \$75 3 HIS3200 The American Century, 1916-2001 The social, political, and economic history of the United States and the rise of American power from just before America's entry into World War I until the terrorist 3 attacks on the World Trade Center and other targets in

-HIS3300 Modern East Asian History

-An advanced survey of the history of modern China, Japan, Vietnam, and Korea covering significant events, ideas, people, and movements from the beginning of the Qing Dynasty of China (1664 A.D.) to the present.

-HIS3400 Modern Western Europe

-An advanced survey of the history of modern Western Europe covering significant events, ideas, people, and movements from the French Revolution (1789) to the present.

-HIS3999 Selected Topics in History

-A study of a faculty-selected topic in history.
-Repeatable with different topics.

-HIS4200 Colloquium: The New Republic

-A reading-intensive seminar, immersing students in a specified area of study.

-HIS4300 History Internship

-A supervised experience of at least 150 hours in which students gain expertise applying learned concepts and theories in a workplace setting, performed in an approved professional environment representing the student's discipline.

-Prerequisites: Junior standing in OnlinePlus and program supervisor approval of internship site prior to enrolling
+September 2001.

+HIS3300 Modern East Asian History 3 Japan, Viet ideas, peopl ed survey of the history of modern China, nam, and Korea covering significant events, le, and movements from the beginning of th asty of China (1664 A.D.) to the present. ne Modern Western Europe 3 Europe cov ed survey of the history of modern Western ering significant events, ideas, people, and a from the French Revolution (1789) to the HIS3999 Selected Topics in History 1-4 a faculty-selected topic in history. ith different topics .
+HIS4200 Colloquium: The New Republic 3 A reading-in specified are ntensive seminar, immersing students in a ea of study.
+A supervise students gai History Internship d experience of at least 150 hours in which in expertise applying learned concepts and a workplace setting, performed in an approv 3 red l environment representing the student's Prerequisites: J Junior standing in OnlinePlus and program superviso ternship site prior to enrolling r
-Research Seminar: The New Republic

-A capstone experience in which the history major utilizes learning from previous courses, working with primary and secondary materials to craft an essay on a topic aligned with the course's focus.
+HIS4500 Research Seminar: The New Republic 3 A capstone experience in which the history major utilizes learning from previous courses, working with primary and secondary materials to craft an essay on a topic aligned with the course's focus.